 With both temperature and precipitation expected to increase in Vermont, mosquito vector activity will also likely increase, as well as the vector's period of activity, lengthening seasonal risk of mosquito-borne diseases.
+Future assets are not expected to experience increases in vulnerability due to land use changes or change in population demographics.
 Given increasing trends for global travel, several additional diseases not previously observed in Vermont may be introduced by infected travelers.

 People who are most vulnerable to infectious disease include immunocompromised individuals, elderly and young populations, and healthcare workers.
 Due to weakened immune systems or compounding factors of other illnesses or stressors these populations are at heightened risk of infection and death.
 Outdoor laborers and recreationalists are especially vulnerable to mosquito-vector transmission and tick bites that may cause Lyme disease.
+Future assets are not expected to experience increases in vulnerability due to land use changes or change in population demographics.